SeattleTestbed/docs/Operating/Clearinghouse/Design.md

 Now that the Backend has a lock for the VM's node, it uses the Database API to determine if the VM is available for assignment to a user (that is, ensure it is not assigned to another user, ensures the correct port for the user exists on the VM, ensures that the node the VM is on is considered active, etc.).
 If the VM is not available for assignment, the node lock is released and a proper response is returned (which in this case is a response to the Controller).

-The Backend uses the Geni Nodemanager API to perform a !ChangeUser on the VM.
+The Backend uses the Geni Nodemanager API to perform a ChangeUser on the VM.
 If the call fails, the Backend releases the node lock and returns a proper response.

 (The Geni Nodemanager API is used in combination with the Key DB API to perform signed nodemanager communication.)

-Once the !ChangeUser call to the nodemanager is complete, the Backend uses the Database API to update the database to indicate this VM's assignment to the user.
+Once the ChangeUser call to the nodemanager is complete, the Backend uses the Database API to update the database to indicate this VM's assignment to the user.
 (If the system crashes before this is complete, the user's key will have been set on the VM but there will be no record of this in the database, so the vessel will retain the user's key until it is assigned to another user, barring cleanup that may take place by outside scripts which detect this issue).

 The Backend then releases the lock on the node and responds to the Website that the acquisitions was successful.